mwmlln/ms2_learn_music_notation/README.md

 ### **Title and big start button**

-A big start button is the only thing a user can see in the main page body besides title.
+A big start button is the only thing a user can see in the main page body besides the title.
 This approach was taken to make it simple and clear what the fist step is to play the game.

 ### **The Game Area**

-It consists of Timer, reset button, image display area and buttons that are located in the layout of a keyboard.
+It consists of timer, reset button, image display area and buttons that are located in the layout of a keyboard.
-Once the start button is pressed a random image of 1 note will be displayed from total of 7 images.
+Once the start button is pressed, a random image of 1 note will be displayed from a total of 7 images.
-There are 7 buttons below the image, each have an alphabet for Notaion name.
+There are 7 buttons below the image, each have an alphabet for the Notaion name.
 A user will try to press the right key(i.e Notaion name alphabet) for the note image displayed.
 Upon the right answer to increase their score.

 <details><summary>Main game panel</summary> <img src="assets/images/readme_ss/game_ss.jpg"></details>

-### **The score Area**
+### **The Score Area**

 Each time a user gets a correct answer, the score will increment by 1.
 The score area displays the score for the current game on the left side.
-On the right side, the score from the last game is displayed to remind the user so that the user can try to improve their skill in each game.
+On the right side, the score from the last game is displayed to remind the user so that they can try to improve their skill in each game.

 <details><summary>Score Area</summary> <img src="assets/images/readme_ss/score_ss.jpg"></details>